 F. The Treasurer shall:

-1. Be custodian of the funds of the Federation and disburse or invest them pursuant of the Board's policy or directive.
+1. Be custodian of the funds of FGS and disburse or invest them pursuant of the Board's policy or directive.

 2. Present a proposed budget for the next fiscal year to the Board within the first thirty days of the fiscal year.